PaperTriangle/Sonic-3-AIR-Mods/README.md

 Makes characters use their balance animation in the HCZ → MGZ stage transition, similar to Origins.

 Simple mod because I couldn't find anything else that did this...

+## Extra Knuckles Frames
+Adds in a couple of extra frames to Knuckles from Origins.

 ## MGZ Eggman on the Edge
 Simple mod that moves the MGZ Eggman boss closer to the screen edge because I was asked for it.